chainer/chainerui/README.md

 ### Unregister results

 To unregister a result, click `X` button at the right end of the result table.
-If unregister a result once, cannot restore the same name result on the result table (known problem, #226 ).
+If unregister a result once, cannot restore the same name result on the result table (known problem).

 To unregister all results, drop and create a new database as follows.